Joint Inference for the Regression Discontinuity Effect and Its External Validity: Conclusion and Recommendations

-Motivated by our survey, which suggests that recent empirical RD studies pay little attention to external validity and that more accessible econometric tools are needed, this article proposes a simple procedure for jointly inferring the RD effect and its local external validity.
-Building on the insight of \cite{Calonico_etal:2014} and \cite{Dong_Lewbel:2015}, we formalised inference on both the treatment effect and its derivative, and developed a joint confidence region.
-We then introduced a locally linear treatment effects assumption, which complements the contribution of \cite{Dong_Lewbel:2015} by rendering their treatment effect derivative indicator more easily interpretable.
-Under this assumption, we further derived a uniform confidence band for linearly extrapolated RD effects.
+Motivated by our survey suggesting that recent empirical RD studies pay little attention to external validity and that more accessible econometric tools are needed, this article proposes a simple procedure for jointly inferring the RD effect and its local external validity.
+Building on the insight of \cite{Calonico_etal:2014} and \cite{Dong_Lewbel:2015}, we proposed an RBC-based confidence region for the treatment effect and TED at the cutoff point.
+We then introduced a locally linear treatment effects assumption, which complements and extends the framework of \cite{Dong_Lewbel:2015} by allowing for more direct extrapolation analysis of RD effects.
+Under this assumption, we further derived a uniform confidence band for the linearly extrapolated effects.

-Our approach requires no additional covariates or design features, making it applicable to virtually all RD settings and thereby enhancing the policy relevance of many empirical studies.
-Its usefulness is illustrated through an application to the Ser Pilo Paga program in Colombia \citep{Londono-Velez_etal:2020aejep}.
-Our results underscore the broad applicability of our proposals and the informativeness of the \citeauthor{Dong_Lewbel:2015} treatment effect derivative, particularly when combined with our proposed local linearity assumption.
+In any RD setting, we recommend reporting both the standard RD effect at the cutoff, $\tau_{\mathtt{SRD}}$, and the treatment-effect derivative (TED), $\tau_{\mathtt{SRD}}^\prime$, of \citet{Dong_Lewbel:2015}.
+Under mild smoothness conditions, the TED serves as a broadly applicable diagnostic for the local external validity of $\tau_{\mathtt{SRD}}$, and thus can be reported in virtually all RD studies.
+Our confidence region $\mathcal{R}_{1-\alpha}$ provides a unified way to make this assessment with formal uncertainty quantification.
+Moreover, our numerical results support the use of conventional bandwidth choices, so no additional tuning parameters or design modifications are required for valid inference.